Azure Networking

 --interval 5 --probe-threshold 2

 Detection time is roughly interval x probe_threshold (~10s at 5s/2).
 Tighter flaps on a merely-slow backend; looser keeps sending traffic to a dead node.
+A sizing guide:

 Graceful drain is the other half.
 When a probe starts failing (or you pull an instance from the pool), Standard LB stops new flows to it but does not kill established TCP connections — existing flows continue until they close or hit the idle timeout.
 So the clean deploy sequence is: